Thunder River Rapids Ride: Charges

 On 21 July 2020, it was announced that three charges had been laid against Ardent Leisure, Dreamworld's parent company.
 The charges were filed by the Work Health and Safety prosecutor, under the Work Health and Safety Act, at the Brisbane Magistrates Court.
-The matter was first heard on July 29 in Southport Magistrates Court.
-On the day before the scheduled trial, on 28 July 2020, Ardent Leisure pleaded guilty in the action.
-Subsequently, in September 2020, they were fined $3.6m (US$2.8m) for the breach of the Work Health and Safety Act.
-The final settlement amount for $2.1 million to the family of one of the victims.
+The matter was first heard on July 29 in the Southport Magistrates Court.
+On the day before the scheduled trial, on 28 July 2020, Ardent Leisure pleaded guilty to the charges.
+Subsequently, in September 2020, they were fined $3.6 million (US$2.8 million) for the breach of the Work Health and Safety Act.
+In addition, a settlement amount for $2.1 million was paid to the family of one of the victims.

 Aftermath

-Thunder River's remaining structures were demolished in 2018.
+Thunder River rapids remaining structures were demolished in 2018.
 On 23 August 2019, the park announced that a new roller coaster, Steel Taipan, would take its place in 2021 and also consume a portion of the area in use by the former Eureka Mountain Mine Ride.
-Ardent Leisure reportedly paid out more than $5 million in compensation to the victim’s family as well as to emergency responders and witnesses.
+In total, Ardent Leisure reportedly paid out more than $5 million in compensation to the families of the victims as well as to emergency responders and witnesses.
 A memorial garden for the victims was built near the site of the Thunder River Rapids Ride.
+The husband of one of the adult victims was declared missing on 15 July, 2021 when his car was found ditched at Uriarra Crossing.
+Authorities searched the area during the perilous winter weather but never recovered any possible evidence.